-The week of October 18th, 2017, the Aspen Institute will lead a Partnership Opportunity Delegation (POD) to Cuba, where participants will engage in meetings and conversations around investment and innovation focused on early technology, hospitality, alternative energy and waste management.
+The week of October 24th, 2018, Fringe Diplomacy will lead a Partnership Opportunity Delegation (POD) to Cuba, where participants will engage in meetings and conversations around investment and innovation focused on early technology, hospitality, alternative energy and waste management.

-The measures taken by President Obama and President Castro demonstrate an unmistakable thaw on both sides of the Florida Straits.
-While the Embargo regime is likely to linger due to U.S. Congressional dynamics, reform has come to some trade and travel restrictions.
+For the first time since the begining of the revolution, the leader of Cuba is not a memebr of the Castro family.
+Coupled with measures taken over the last few years between the U.S. and Cuba, the thaw on both sides of the Florida Straits is unmistakenable, despite the hurddles.
+While the Embargo regime is likely to linger due to current U.S. Congressional dynamics, reform has come to some trade and travel restrictions.
 This changing policy offers a great opportunity for early engagement between the communities in the U.S. and Cuba.

 Social Entrepreneurs with relevant & scalable business models

 Meet with political & community leaders to gain a deeper understanding of the country’s priorities.

 Explore and asses solutions to some of the pressing challenges, and identifying ways to collaborate and partner.

 For details on cost of participation please contact email@example.com

 Price covers: flights Miami-Havana-Miami, hotels, meals, ground transportation, and local guides & translators.